jquant/ragatanga/readme.md

 ## License

-MIT License

-Copyright (c) 2024 Ragatanga

-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For questions and support, please open an issue on the GitHub repository.